What Is a Delivery Bond for Immigration and How Does It Work?

 What is a Delivery Bond?

 Unlike criminal bail, this bond is solely related to immigration matters and does not imply any criminal charges.
-The immigration delivery bond serves as a motivation for the detainee to follow all court orders and remain engaged in the legal proceedings.
+The immigration delivery bond is motivation for detainees to follow all court orders and engage in the legal proceedings.

-Posting bonds is important because support from family and legal counsel outside of detention gives detainees a better opportunity to prepare for a strong defense.
+Posting bonds lets detainees get help from family and lawyers outside of detention.
+This help gives them a better chance to build a strong defense.
 This support can make a significant difference in the outcome of their proceedings.

-The bond amount varies based on factors such as the detainee’s immigration status, community ties, and any criminal history.
+The bond amount changes depending on the person.
+It depends on their immigration status, ties to the community, and any criminal record.
 Amounts can range significantly, impacting the financial burden on the family or friends posting the bond.

 Criteria for Granting an Immigration Delivery Bond